Existence to nonlinear parabolic problems with unbounded weights: Preliminaries

+We need $(\omega_1,\omega_2)$ to be a pair of weights in the Hardy inequality (W4), to get Fact~\ref{factemb} {\it (iii)}.
 We shall stress that there are multiple methods of deriving weights admissible in the Hardy inequalities having the form~\eqref{eq:hardyintro}.
 In particular, the results of the first author~{\cite[Theorem 4.1]{plap}} show that the weights may be generated by~nonnegative solutions to the elliptic problem and the regularity conditions imposed on the weights are in fact expected regularity properties of~the~solutions.